Home » Substitutes » Best Substitute for Honey

 8. Brown Rice Syrup

-The drawback of using brown rice syrup in place of honey is that although brown rice is full of healthy nutrients, brown rice syrup is consists of the carbs derived out of the rice which is turned into simple sugars.
+The drawback of using brown rice syrup in place of honey is that although brown rice is full of healthy nutrients, brown rice syrup consists of the carbs derived from the rice, which are turned into simple sugars.

 9 Sugar

-Sugar is normally used as a substitute for honey despite them having different states.
-One is liquid and the other solid crystals, they provide the same results in recipes especially in terms of sweetness.
+Sugar is normally used as a substitute for honey despite it having different states.
+One is liquid, and the other is solid crystals; they provide the same results in recipes, especially in terms of sweetness.

 In recipes where cooking is not required, you can use sugar water syrup in place of honey to reach your desired sweetness.